CorneliusNgure/alx-backend-javascript/0x05-Node_JS_basic/README.md

 ## Tasks
 ### Task 0: Executing Basic JavaScript with Node JS
-In the file 0-console.js, create a function named displayMessage that prints in STDOUT the string argument.
+In the file `0-console.js`, create a function named `displayMessage` that prints in `STDOUT` the string argument.

 ```javascript
 bob@dylan:~$ cat 0-main.js